dapr/dapr/docs/getting_started/zero_to_hero/README.md

 Take a look at the node app at ```/docs/getting_started/zero_to_hero/node.js/app.js```.

-There are a few things of interest here: first, there are no libraries or SDKs! our code is the simplest possible node web-server.
+There are a few things of interest here: first, this is a very simple express application, which exposes a few routes and handlers.

 Take a look at the ```neworder``` handler: